awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-distributor.md

 # Deploy Distributor packages with Quick Setup<a name="quick-setup-distributor"></a>

 Distributor is a capability of AWS Systems Manager\.
 A Distributor package is a collection of installable software or assets that can be deployed as a single entity\.
 With Quick Setup, you can deploy a Distributor package in an AWS account and an AWS Region or across an organization in AWS Organizations\.
-Currently, only the Amazon Elastic File System \(Amazon EFS\) utilities package can be deployed with Quick Setup\.
+Currently, only the Amazon Elastic File System \(Amazon EFS\) utilities package and Amazon CloudWatch agent can be deployed with Quick Setup\.
 For more information about Distributor, see [AWS Systems Manager Distributor](distributor.md)\.

 To deploy Distributor packages, perform the following tasks in the AWS Systems Manager Quick Setup console\.